 - The Law Commission’s consultation on hate crime legislation;

 - Protected characteristics in law - assessing the current position, treatment of ‘aggravated offences’, and options for extending legislation;

 - Prosecution of hate crime - improving conviction rates, evidence gathering, and alternative approaches to sentencing;

-- Next steps for the enforcement and prevention - victim support, improving awareness and educational priorities;
+- Next steps for the enforcement and prevention - victim support, improving awareness, and educational priorities; and

 - Hate Crime policy moving forward - options for reform following the review.